BrightABOH/BrightABOH.github.io/_posts/2024-04-30-fiveblogpost.md

 plt.show()
 ```
 ![data info](https://github.com/BrightABOH/BrightABOH.github.io/blob/gh-pages/photos/confusion.png?raw=true)
 Observing the results of the confusion matrix from our model, it is clear that our model is doing well in predicting legitimate claims(99.9%) of the time.
 However this is not our task, our goal is to predict fraudulent claims which our model is so horrible at predicting (0.74%).
-The model is clearly skewed toward the majority class, therefore despite the 94% accuracy recorded, our model has failed to solve the intended task.
+The model is skewed toward the majority class, therefore despite the 94% accuracy recorded, our model has failed to solve the intended task.